Super League: Logo

 The Super League has had three official logos.
 The first was used from the inaugural season in 1996 until 2016.
 The logo had the Super League S with Super above it and League below it.
 The title sponsors name would appear above the logo until 2014 when title sponsors First Utility used their own personalised logos that appeared on player shirts and in the media.
 The reigning champions had a ribbon around the logo with champions on it until 2011.

 The second official logo was introduced in 2017 as part of a radical rebrand across British rugby league.
 The design was deliberately similar to new Rugby Football League (RFL) and England team logos, in order to maintain a ubiquity of public message.
 It had a rectangular backdrop representing the George Hotel in Huddersfield (where rugby league was originally founded), thirteen lines representing thirteen players, a chevron (a traditional design feature on many rugby league shirts) and the S which represented the ball and the Super League.
 The reigning champions had the right to wear a gold version of the logo on their shirts.

 Ahead of the 2020 Super League season, a brand new logo was revealed.
 This was designed by the same company who had recently redesigned the Premier League logo and was more simplistic than previous iterations.
+In 2024 this was updated by the marketing firm 160/90 to three separate logos, to represent the three Super League competitions, teal for Men's, Purple for Women's and Green for Wheelchair.